UNESCO-Japan Prize on ESD

 The prize, which is funded by the Government of Japan, consists of three annual awards of USD 50,000 for each recipient.
-It was awarded for the first time by the DIrector-General of UNESCO in a ceremony at UNESCO Headquarters in Paris on 5 November 2015 .
+It was awarded for the first time by the DIrector-General of UNESCO in November 2015 .

 The Prize and award winners recognize the role of education in connecting the social, economic, cultural and environmental dimensions of sustainable development.
 The Global Action Programme on ESD (GAP) calls for scaling up of ESD action at all levels as a means of implementing all the Sustainable Development Goals.